What to Do if Your Pipes Freeze

 Make sure your home is protected

-Ensure your home is protected from the unexpected.
+Ensure that your home is protected from the unexpected.
 Get a free homeowners insurance quote or learn more about Nationwide’s smart home insurance program.
-This program is an innovative way to keep your home safe from water damage, break-ins, fires and more.*
+This program is an innovative way to keep your home safe from water damage, break-ins, fires and more.

 Insure your home with Nationwide